phil294/AHK_X11/README.md

 1. `shards install`
 1. Run various library tweaks with `./setup_dependencies.sh`.
 This is mostly WIP and hacked together, so if anything doesn't work, please open an issue.
 1. Now everything is ready for local use with `shards build -Dpreview_mt`, *if* you have `libxdo` (xdotool) version 2021* upwards installed.
 For version 2016*, you'll need to upgrade this dependency somehow.
 One way to achieve this is explained below.<br>Read on for a cross-distro compatible build.
 1. To make AHK_X11 maximally portable, various dependencies should be statically linked.
 This is especially important because of the script compilation feature: You can use the binary to transform a script into a new stand-alone binary, and that resulting binary should be portable across various Linux distributions without ever requiring the user to install any dependencies.
 Here is an overview of all dependencies.
 All of this was tested on Ubuntu 18.04.
+(Update: this entire section is still correct, but not future proof and WIP, see [#24](https://github.com/phil294/AHK_X11/issues/24))
     - Should be statically linked:
         - `libxdo`.
 Additionally to the above reasons, it isn't backwards compatible (e.g. Ubuntu 18.04 and 20.04 versions are incompatible) and may introduce even more breaking changes in the future.
 Also, we fix a rarely occurring fatal error here (probably Crystal-specific?).
 So,
             - clone [xdotool](https://github.com/jordansissel/xdotool) somewhere, in there,